cgRGM/CG-STEWART/README.md

 ## I'm a Full Stack developer that's ready to bring your dreams to fruition.

-I'm skilled in frontend design, designing RESTful APIs, and JavaScript development.
-I like using Typescript, and React for the front end and Node or Python Django for the backend.
-Furthermore, I’m comfortable working with SQL and NoSQL databases, and I'm currently learning Java and Spring Boot.
-Not only that, but I also make music.
+Full-stack developer specializing in modern web applications with Next.js, TypeScript, and Spring Boot.
+Currently building products at NEWRGM INDUSTRIES while expanding expertise in cloud architecture and AI integration.
+Previously led successful digital transformations and e-commerce solutions, consistently achieving 95%+ customer satisfaction and significant performance improvements.
+Passionate about creating scalable, user-centered applications that solve real business problems.

 - 🌍  I'm based in Little Rock, AR
 - 🖥️  See my portfolio at [cgstewart.dev](https://cgstewart.dev)
-- ✉️  You can contact me at [cam@cgstewart.dev](mailto:cam@cgstewart.dev)
+- ✉️  You can contact me at [hire@cgstewart.dev](mailto:hire@cgstewart.dev)
 - 🚀  I'm currently working on [Building the NEWRGM](http://newrgm.com)
 - 🧠  I'm learning Java and Spring Boot
 - 🤝  I'm open to collaborating on building full stack, typesafe web applications, that run blazingly fast, and scale to infinity and beyond.